Basudev-Das25/Basudev-Das25/README.md

 ---

-> 💡 *This profile focuses on practical, deployable ML projects demonstrating real-world problem solving and engineering discipline.*
+> 💡 *Focused on building scalable, ML-driven web systems using modern frontend and backend engineering practices.*